-I teach in the Bayreuth Philosophy & Economics program as well as the Bamberg Political Science program.
+I am an Assistant Professor in the Philosophy Department at Utrecht University.
+There, I teach in the Philosophy Program as well as in Artifical Intelligence.
 A list of present and past courses can be found here.